Production of $\pi^{+}\pi^{-}$ pairs in diffractive photon-proton and in proton-proton collisions revisited, in particular concerning the Drell-S\"oding contribution: Introduction

 In \cite{Bolz:2014mya} photoproduction of a $\pi^{+} \pi^{-}$ pair (\ref{1.1}) was studied theoretically using the tensor-pomeron model \cite{Ewerz:2013kda}.
 For the calculation of the Drell-S\"oding term a gauge invariant coupling Lagrangian was introduced describing the $\gamma \pi \pi$, $\gamma \gamma \pi \pi$, $\Pom \pi \pi$, and $\Pom \gamma \pi \pi$ vertices; see (B.66)--(B.71) of \cite{Bolz:2014mya}.
-In the various diagrams arising in the calculation of the Drell-S\"oding term in Secs.~2.5 and 2.6 of \cite{Bolz:2014mya} a common energy variable was used in the respective Regge factors.
+In the various diagrams arising in the calculation of the Drell-S\"oding term in sections~2.5 and 2.6 of \cite{Bolz:2014mya} a common energy variable was used in the respective Regge factors.
 In this way a skewing of the $\rho^{0}$ shape was achieved but compared to experiment it was not big enough; see for instance \cite{H1:2020lzc,Bolz_Meson2021}.
 The same model was then used by us in \cite{Lebiedowicz:2014bea} for the reaction (\ref{1.2}).
 In the present article, we present an improved calculation of the Drell-S\"oding term for the reactions (\ref{1.1}) and (\ref{1.2}).
 Now we use for each diagram the appropriate energy variable in the Regge factors and we present a new method how to incorporate the gauge-invariance constraints in this framework.
 We think that our new method is rather satisfactory from the point of view of Quantum Field Theory (QFT).
+In the present paper we shall not only discuss the above improvement for the calculations of the amplitudes of real photoproduction.
+As main new results we shall present the amplitudes for (\ref{1.1}) which are needed for electroproduction at small photon virtualities, $0 \leqslant Q^{2} \leqslant 0.5$~GeV$^{2}$.